The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/guatemala-city-guatemala-blvd-liberacion-6-31-zona-9.md

 latitudeLongitude = ["14.59516757","-90.52249703"]
 +++

-***Blvd Liberación 6-31, Zona 9, Store #2140*** was a franchised *Chuck E. Cheese's* that opened in 1996 with a {{< wiki-link "Concept Unification" >}} and {{< wiki-link "2-Stage" >}} show and closed in 2016.
+***Blvd Liberación 6-31, Zona 9, Store #2140*** was a franchised *Chuck E. Cheese's* that opened in 1996 with a [Concept Unification] and [2-Stage] show and closed in 2016.
 This location, in particular, appeared to be an anchor store for its own shopping center, 'Chuck E. Cheese's Center'.
 The center formerly had a red and yellow color scheme much like the awnings over the CEC building.
 Later on, the color scheme was updated to purple and red before becoming a plain brown color in 2010.
 Little information is known about the history of the shopping center this CEC location sat in, or why the center was named after Chuck E. Cheese's.

 ## Stages